 Interested in the five journey mapping questions?
 Watch the intro to our youtube series on the topic here.

 Once you’ve defined the customer and the journey you would like to map, you will need to select the best approach to collect information about the experience.

 In market research terms, the approach is your methodology; it defines how you listen to your customers, and there’s no one approach that’s right for every journey or customer.
-For example, you may not be able to use the same method to learn how a CMO selects a customer relationship management platform as you’d use to discover how a patient selects
+For example, you may not be able to use the same method to learn how a CMO selects a customer relationship management platform as you’d use to discover how a patient selects a primary care physician.

 In customer journey mapping, the goal is to learn the steps a customer goes through, who the customer interacts with, and the emotions the customer feels along the way.

 The best way to learn what customers think and feel during a journey is to collect the information as it happens.
 In his book, Thinking, Fast and Slow, Nobel Prize-winning psychologist, Daniel Kahneman explains that we have two selves — the experiencing self and the remembering self.
 People live with the remembering self, and a person’s perception of an experience is disproportionately based on two points: the peak point of pain (or pleasure) and the way the experience ends.
 It’s best to select a methodology that collects information while customers are in the experiencing mind because people tend to forget much of what happened during an experience after it’s over.

 There are several effective customer immersion methodologies for journey mapping, including: